barseghyanartur/django-fobi/README.rst

 If quick installer doesn't work for you, see the manual steps on running the `example project <https://github.com/barseghyanartur/django-fobi/tree/stable/examples>`_.

-It also has an `example theme <https://github.com/barseghyanartur/django-fobi/tree/stable/examples/simple/foo>`_ , form element plugins, handlers and callbacks implemented.
-Take it as a good example of how to customise and extend `Fobi`.
-Make sure to see how same is done for the `bundled packages <https://github.com/barseghyanartur/django-fobi/tree/stable/src/fobi/contrib/>`_.

 Creating a new form element plugin
 ===============================================
 Form element plugins represent the elements of which the forms is made: